Office: 218B Anthropology. Office hours Tuesday 1:30 - 3:30pm.

 - Digital and spatial humanities

-- United States Gulf Coast and Mississippi Delta regions
+- Gulf Coast and Mississippi Delta regions, United States

 I am a sociocultural anthropologist, interdisciplinary ethnographer, and Black studies scholar.
-Broadly, my intellectual work is interested in the ways that Black Americans have resisted anti-Black violence from the beginnings of racial slavery through its afterlife — using, in the words of Lorraine Hansberry, “every single means of struggle: legal, illegal, passive, active, violent and non-violent.”
-More specifically, my ethnographic work explores Black social and cultural life in the U.S. Gulf Coast and Mississippi Delta regions, focusing on the ways that southern Black communities articulate insurgent modes of citizenship that demand the interruption of racial capitalism.
-My current ethnographic project utilizes research methods from the digital and spatial humanities to explore and visualize how the privatization of neighborhood schools in low income and working class Black communities has fractured, but not broken, Black space and place making in post-Katrina New Orleans, Louisiana, USA.
+My ethnographic work explores Black social and cultural life in the U.S. Gulf Coast and Mississippi Delta regions, focusing on the ways that southern Black communities articulate modes of citizenship that demand the interruption of racial capitalism and ecocide.
+My current ethnographic project utilizes research methods from the digital and spatial humanities to understand and visualize how the post-Katrina privatization of neighborhood schools in low income and working-class Black communities has fractured, but not broken, space and place making in Black New Orleans.

 - ANT 101: Introduction to Anthropology